arogozhnikov/einops/docs_src/pages/projects.md

+## Tools for einops users

+- [Ein Color](https://marketplace.visualstudio.com/items?itemName=MarcinJachmann.vscode-eincolor) — a VS Code extension to color axes in einops/einsum patterns
+- Sonar codechecker provides a [rule](https://rules.sonarsource.com/python/RSPEC-6984/) to statically check einops patterns:

+## Selected projects implemented with einops

-Einops tutorials cover multiple einops usages (and you'd better first follow tutorials), but it can also help to see einops in action.
+Einops tutorials cover many common usages (cover tutorials first!), but it is also useful to see real projects that apply einops in practice.
+The projects below illustrate how einops can simplify code in various domains.

-## Selected projects

-Here are some open-source projects that can teach how to leverage einops for your problems

 - [@lucidrains](https://github.com/lucidrains) has a dramatic [collection of vision transformers](https://github.com/lucidrains/vit-pytorch)
     - there is a plenty of good examples how to use einops efficiently in your projects